iamphduc/tdt-chatbot/README.md

-# TON DUC THANG University Schedule Scraping
+# TDT Chatbot

+A Facebook chatbot that sends schedule and study results to user.

+Using:
+- request-promise
-Using request-promise - cheerio - express.
+- cheerio

-## Note

-Only work on new Student Portal.
+- express